-All performances are outdoors and free to the public!
+All performances are FREE and open to the public!

 Riverbank State Park Amphitheater

 Friday, May 3rd at 5:30pm

 Friday, May 10th at 5:30pm

 Saturday, May 18th at 5:30pm

 Summit Rock, Central Park

 (Enter at 81st St & Central Park West)

 Madeleine Emerick (Timon) is an actor, musician and fight choreographer based in NYC.
 She graduated from Skidmore College with a B.S. in Theater, and has also studied at Shakespeare & Company, The Gaiety School of Acting, The Ken Schatz Studio and The Barrow Group.
 Recent credits include Macbeth (Macduff), A Midsummer Night’s Dream (Peter Quince), and Blood Wedding (Ensemble).
 Madeleine is also a co-founder of Dispatch Combat Collective, an NYC-based fight choreography collective that choreographs and teaches throughout the Tri-State area.
 She’d like to thank Conor and David for their humor, wit and spirit, and her incredible support system: Callan, Rachel and Finn. www.madeleine-emerick.com